Y0Coss/docs-fork/pages/manage_and_operate/kms/okms-certificate-management/guide.en-gb.md

 If you do not provide a CSR, OVHcloud will generate the access certificate along with a private key.

-You can generate a certificate via the following API:
+You can generate a certificate via the following API call:

 > [!api]
 >